zhongyy/Adversarial_MTER/readme.md

 8. Evaluate the face recognition performance of a model on LFW and YTF

 ## Experiment results
-All the models can be downloaded from [InsightFace](https://github.com/deepinsight/insightface).
+All the models listed in the following table can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1dJHhzUF73lVk2Bd8Gy6XzA).
 ![arch](https://github.com/zhongyy/Adversarial_MTER/blob/master/MTER_FIG4.png)

+## Citation

+If you find **MTER** useful in your research, please consider to cite:

+@inproceedings{zhong2019adversarial,
+  title={Adversarial Learning with Margin-based Triplet Embedding Regularization}, author={Zhong, Yaoyao and Deng, Weihong}, booktitle={Proceedings of the IEEE International Conference on Computer Vision (ICCV)}, year={2019}
+}